Ruchita-0310/bioinformatics/comparative genomics.md

 - **Results**:
 1. `LS_ratio_results` directory has the results
 2. Produced multiple .png files that contain graphs and .csv files that has tables.
+3. Understanding the graph: the maximum likelihood "root" is the dotted line at 0.
+Use this root for further analysis.
 ```
 zip ls.zip LS_ratio_results/*
 ```